PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

    native op and encoder-stage codegen boundaries.
 5. Measure warm-run conversion time and peak RSS on the active Tier 0-4 set, then document improvements and remaining normalized failures.

+## Layout-recovery orchestration boundary

+The repeated layout-recovery prefixes are now represented by the explicit `passes/layout_recovery_orchestration.py` phase boundary.
+Its frozen `LayoutRecoveryContext` carries the shared ModelIR, `LayoutState`, diagnostics, and exactly three lowerer-local composite callbacks.
+Thirty pass owners are imported directly from focused modules, so the phase module never imports or captures the central lowerer.

+`LAYOUT_RECOVERY_PASS_IDS` defines the nineteen-step layout prefix and `ATTENTION_RECOVERY_PASS_IDS` defines the fifteen-step attention prefix.
+Each step is an immutable `RecoveryInvocation` containing its stable ID, callable, positional arguments, and keyword arguments.
+Builders verify that their constructed order exactly matches the declared IDs before runners execute the steps.
+The attention runner nests the complete layout runner as its first explicit invocation, preserving the former closure structure and repetition.

+The lowerer constructs one context after defining the three injected composites.
+Its historical zero-argument helpers remain compatibility and call-site boundaries, but now delegate to the phase runners and capture only that context.
+Layout state and diagnostics are shared references by design;
+the frozen context prevents rebinding while allowing each pass to mutate the same validated conversion state as before.

+Tests own both sides of this boundary.
+The focused orchestration fixture fixes all stable IDs, argument routing, context capture, wrapper wiring, and instrumented flattened execution order.
+Architecture and individual pass fixtures count a stable orchestrated ID together with any remaining direct lowerer call, retaining the former total execution-count guarantee without depending on every call being visible in the lowerer AST.